 Does the school provide after school care?

-- Not at the Cottage School site itself, but children from here go to the after school programme at nearby Bellerive Primary School.
+- Not at The Cottage School site itself, but children from here are able to go to the after school programmes at nearby Bellerive Primary School and Corpus Christi School.

 Is it compulsory to attend Committee Meetings?

 - Positions on the Committee are elected at the AGM.
 However, everyone is welcome to attend the monthly Committee meetings as an observer or to speak to an agenda item that they have submitted and to which their input provides an advantage.

 Are parent jobs and responsibilities onerous?

 - No, our family jobs usually average about 20 minutes per week.
 Compulsory Working Bees are held three times a year to which each family is required to provide 4 hours of work (1 person 4 hours, 2 people x 2 hours).
 We also ask each family to be involved in our annual fair, which is our major fundraiser for the year.

 How do you assist children who have specific learning needs?

 - Students who have specific learning needs as diagnosed by a professional, will receive appropriate support from teachers and Teacher Assistants.
 In the majority of cases, this support will be articulated through the development of an Individual Learning Plan (ILP) in consultation with relevant external professional providers, the family and the student.

 What happens to children who leave after Year 6?